National Assembly (Afghanistan): Duties of the National Assembly

 Ratification, modification or abrogation of laws or legislative decrees;

 Approval of social, cultural, economic as well as technological development programs;

 Approval of the state budget as well as permission to obtain or grant loans;

 Creation, modification and or abrogation of administrative units;

 Ratification of international treaties and agreements, or abrogation of membership of Afghanistan in them;

 Other authorities enshrined in this Constitution.

-The Wolesi Jirga (House of People)
+The Wolesi Jirga (House of the People)

 The Wolesi Jirga had 250 seats with members directly elected by the people.
 Sixty-eight women were elected to the seats reserved under the Constitution, while 17 of them were elected in their own right.
 Each province was given proportionate representation in the Wolesi Jirga according to its population.
 Each member of the Wolesi Jirga enjoyed a five-year term.

 An aspiring candidate for the Wolesi Jirga had to fulfill the following criteria: